PowerShell/PowerShell/docs/KNOWNISSUES.md

 ## xUnit

-The xUnit tests can only be run on Linux.
+The xUnit tests are disabled pending implementation of a new runner.

 ## Console Output